Help grow the archive! drop a knowledge bomb here.

 Every V17 Boulder Problem Currently

 If you’ve wondered how many V17 boulders there are, and who climbed them, you are in the right place.
 I’ll break down, one by one, every V17 boulder problem currently out there.
-At the time of writing (June 2023) there are currently four boulder problems that have retained the V17 grade.
+At the time of writing (December 2024) there are currently 8 boulder problems with a proposed or established V17 grade.
 Here’s every 9A boulder you need to know.

 Burden of Dreams